Gig-economy riders in Spain must become staff within 90 days under new rule

 The ruling was related to riders of Spanish start-up Glovo.

-Global delivery companies such as Deliveroo and Uber Eats are facing lawsuits over labour rights in a number of countries.
+Global delivery companies such as Deliveroo (ROO.L) and Uber Eats (UBER.N) are facing lawsuits over labour rights in a number of countries. read more

 Although the legislation makes it harder for companies to have freelance couriers, closing the door on a common practice, several riders' associations and labour experts have said it does not completely resolve their legal situation, anticipating further potential court battles.

-Just-Eat, the Spanish branch of Take Away, has already hired some of its workers and covers peak demand with workers from transport companies.
+Just-Eat, the Spanish branch of Take Away (TKWY.AS), has already hired some of its workers and covers peak demand with workers from transport companies.

 Others, such as Glovo, have opted to hire some riders through temporary employment agencies, according to riders.